 In its build-to-suit lease arrangements where the Company is involved in the construction of its buildings, the Company is deemed the owner for accounting purposes during the construction period.
 The Company records an asset for the amount of the total project costs in Property and Equipment, net and the related financing obligation in Financing and Capital Lease Obligations on the Consolidated Balance Sheet.
 Once construction is complete, the Company determines if the asset qualifies for sale-leaseback accounting treatment.
-If the arrangement does not qualify for sale-lease back treatment, the Company does not report rent expense for the portion of the rent payment determined to be related to the assets that it owns for accounting purposes.
+If the arrangement does not qualify for sale-lease back treatment, the Company continues to reduce the obligation over the lease term as payments are made and depreciates the asset over its useful life.
+The Company does not report rent expense for the portion of the rent payment determined to be related to the assets that it owns for accounting purposes.
 Rather, this portion of the rent payment under the lease is recognized as a reduction of the financing obligation and as interest expense.